-The Chaplaincy offer opportunities to share with others in worship and in other informal groups for further awareness such as Bible study, prayer times and meditation, social occasions and one-to-one conversation.
-Details of these will be advertised on the social calendar and University notice boards.
-The Chaplaincy has appointed two chaplaincy assistants, who are both current students.
-They are the focal point of contact for all Chaplaincy matters and will be eager to meet with students either for a chat or to identify areas of interest and concern.
+The chaplaincy offer opportunities to share with others in worship and in other informal groups for further awareness such as Bible study, prayer times and meditation, social occasions and one-to-one conversation.
+Details of these will be advertised on the social calendar and university notice boards.

-The Chapel is supported by four chaplains appointed by the University – Rev Canon Leonard Doolan, lead chaplain, supported by Rev Keith Burton, Rev James Taylor, and Fr Isidore Obi.
-The chaplains visit the University on a weekly basis (hours vary) and are available for appointment by request.
+The Chapel is supported by three chaplains appointed by the university – Revd Canon Graham Morris, lead Chaplain, supported by Chaplain and Senior Pastor Matt Frost and Associate Chaplain Jessica Price.
+The chaplains visit the university on a weekly basis (hours vary) and are available for appointment by request.
 The Cirencester Churches Together Group also has details of all Christian churches in the town, which are provided in the chapel lobby.

-In addition to the Chapel, we also have a Faith & Reflection Room for the use of all faiths and the chaplaincy assistants offer a multi-faith contact point.
+In addition to the chapel, we also have a faith and reflection room for the use of all faiths and the chaplaincy assistants offer a multi-faith contact point.

 RAU Chaplaincy team

 - Benjie Gifford represents the student body on the Chaplaincy group, and works with the chaplains on faith based events

 - Revd Katie Richardson

 - Revd Julian Wilson